Blogger and photographer Steven Spence explains how he got started in science blogging and amateur science communication.

 “We live in a society exquisitely dependent on science and technology, in which hardly anyone knows anything about science and technology.” —Carl Sagan

 Kate’s laissez-faire approach to my contributions, coupled with my innate curiosity, took me many directions: sometimes toward insects, sometimes birds, sometimes dinosaurs.
-Along the way, Kate and the GotScience copy editors, beginning with Lorna and Jess, coached me, encouraged me, and made everything I wrote better.
-There is a tremendous benefit in having a professional editor, something available to all GotScience contributors.
+Along the way, Kate and the copy editors coached me, encouraged me, and made everything I wrote better.
+There is a tremendous benefit in having a professional editor.

 “Not explaining science seems to me perverse.
 When you’re in love, you want to tell the world.” —Carl Sagan

-Another opportunity—how I got my start—is through photography and experiences in nature.
+Another opportunity—how I got my start in science communication—is through photography and experiences in nature.
 Love to scuba dive?
 Those photos of a reef might be an excellent fit for an article.
 Backpacking in Canada?
 Are you a backyard beekeeper?
 Do you photograph butterflies?
-If you are knowledgeable about nature and the environment, or if you are a subject matter expert in a scientific field, GotScience may be able to offer you an opportunity to share your insights through the digital magazine and science education materials.
-This has been an amazing experience for me.
-Contact the team for more information.
+If you are knowledgeable about nature and the environment, or if you are a subject matter expert in a scientific field, you can share your insights with readers online.

 “Our species needs, and deserves, a citizenry with minds wide awake and a basic understanding of how the world works.” —Carl Sagan

 Featured image: Red Fox (Vulpes vulpes) at Wildpark Bad Mergentheim.
 Photo by author.